 The answer lies in how much impact periodontitis creates.
 In Australia, one in three adults suffers from periodontitis.
 Often, those with the condition might not even be aware of it.

 Typically, treating periodontal disease is reactive at most.
 It’s only once the problem’s been pinpointed that dentists use countermeasures.
-And for the most part, it’s serves its purpose well.
+And for the most part, it serves its purpose well.
 Dentists usually prescribe a session of deep cleaning to take care of the situation.
-After scaling off the dental plaque and tartar, often, the condition goes away on its own.
+After scaling off the dental plaque and tartar, often, the condition can go away on its own.

 This is easier said than done, however.
 Dental fear and anxiety, after all, is still a prominent problem in dental care.
 And there’s so much constant treatment can do, particularly with a growing number of people affected by these types of diseases.
 A vaccine for gum disease, then, can help cut down these numbers and ensure better oral health for a more significant segment of the population.

 But how does the gum disease vaccine work, anyway?
 The University of Melbourne researchers pinpointed bacterial strains responsible for select complications that come with periodontitis.
-Porphyromonas Gingivalis—also known as P. gingivalis—is particularly tied to attachment loss between the teeth and gums.
+Porphyromonas gingivalis—also known as P. gingivalis—is particularly tied to the attachment loss between the teeth and gums.